INSaFLU/insaflu_docs/docs/output_visualization.rst

 - **Annotated variants (SNPs and indels)**

 .. warning::

-   - Validated variants falling within loci not fully covered with ≥10-fold (color-coded as yellow or red) are still included in the "validated_variants" list (these cases are labeled in the table column "VARIANTS in INCOMPLETE LOCUS" as YES), so that users can still retrieve valuable and reliable data (e.g., specific epitope and antiviral drug resistance mutations) from samples with borderline coverage.
+  - Validated variants falling within loci not fully covered with ≥ ”mincov”-fold (color-coded as yellow or red) are still included in the "validated_variants" list (these cases are labeled in the table column "VARIANTS in INCOMPLETE LOCUS" as YES), so that users can still retrieve valuable and reliable data (e.g., specific epitope and antiviral drug resistance mutations) from samples with borderline coverage.

-   - Consensus sequences are exclusively generated for individual locus with 100% of its length covered by at least 10-fold (GREEN code in the grapgical coverage report)
+- Consensus sequences are exclusively generated for individual locus with 100% of its length covered by at least X-fold (GREEN code in the graphical coverage report) or when the % of locus size covered by at least X-fold is ≥ Y% and < 100% (YELLOW code in the graphical coverage report).

+	X is the user-defined "mincov" value (i.e., the minimum number of reads covering a site to be considered for variant calling) selected for each project or sample (within a project) (default = 10)

+	Y is the user-defined "Minimum percentage of locus horizontal coverage (with depth of coverage equal or above X) to generate consensus sequence" value selected for each project or sample (within a project) (default = 70);

+	(more details in **User-defined software parameterization**)

 .. image:: _static/sample_projects_extra_info.png